Wacky-Mole/WackysDatabase/README.md

 | 2.0.1 | First Release of 2.0 <br/>
 | 2.0.2 | Bug fix for cloned pieces being deleted at logout and login -sorry  <br/>
 | 2.0.3 | Bug fix for cloned items being deleted for some people.
 Fix for piece disabling, disabling already placed pieces - whoops  <br/>
-| 2.0.4 | Snapshot for Pieces added - Hovernames for cloned doors - Added Sap and Fermentor Section to pieces - Moved main loading to a later point for more pieces to be found
+| 2.0.4 | Added ConsumableStatusEffect to items  - Hovernames for cloned doors - Added Sap and Fermentor Section to pieces - Moved main loading to a later point for more pieces to be found. - Reduced Bug count with disabling pieces - Moving from one hammer to another hammer - might require disabling orginal and cloning

 <details><summary>Feedback</summary>